- published: 27 Jun 2016

 Here's a short video of us hauling tobacco stocks with the John Deere 4250 and cold start.
 We like the small spreader for tobacco stocks it does a nice even spread.
 In the beginning there is a cold start on the 4250 John Deere

-Last week, retailers across the world did not sell cigarettes and tobacco products for one day.
+Ash to cash: Big Tobacco's big profits - Counting the Cost Last week, retailers across the world did not sell cigarettes and tobacco products for one day.
 "World No Tobacco Day" was marked internationally on May 31 in order to highlight health risks associated with tobacco use and to advocate policies to reduce tobacco consumption.
 Tobacco kills an estimated six million people per year.
 The tobacco industry has annual revenues of nearly $500bn.
 The number of cigarettes manufactured and sold has risen to six trillion every year worldwide - nearly double of what it was four decades ago.
 Tobacco stocks outperformed the market in 2015 and have in fact done so for the past decade.
 But even if you are not buying cigarettes, you may still be buying in to them.
-In May 2016, one of the biggest insurers, Axa, said it could not continue being a health...
+In May 2016, one of the bigge...

 Cassandra Laymon discusses the real reason we screen tobacco companies out of our portfolios.